-What’s more, if you want to earn money as a ride-share driver, your personal car insurance likely will not cover you for that purpose.
-Ride-share companies should offer their own insurance for covering you while working, but the extent of that coverage can vary by company and by state.
+What’s more, if you want to earn money as a ride-share driver, your personal car insurance probably won’t cover you for that purpose.
+Ride-share companies should cover you while you’re working, but the extent of that coverage can vary by company and state.
 Reading your policy will help protect you as you better understand your coverage and its limitations.

 The General® Car Insurance – Manage My Policy

-At The General®, we offer insurance policy management made easy.
+At The General®, we make managing your insurance policy easy.
 Make changes to your auto insurance policy and coverage simply and conveniently.
 Update your car insurance policy in minutes.

 One of the best ways to access The General® insurance Manage My Policy feature is via our state-of-the-art mobile app.
 With the app, you can: